Skip to content

 Looking for tips for travelers in Cape Verde?
 Here are a few!

-They say that a trip is enjoyed three times: before, during and after.
-If you are an inveterate traveler, you probably agree with this statement.
-The before phase is the phase of contacting the destination (even if it is online), gathering information, booking accommodation and flights, consulting recommendations, etc. Travel tips are always welcome, regardless of your experience.
+They say that a trip is enjoyed three times: before, during and afterwards.
+If you are an veteran traveler, you’ll probably agree with this statement.
+The before phase involves establishing contact with the destination (even if it is online), gathering information, booking accommodation and flights, consulting recommendations, etc. Travel tips are always welcome, regardless of your experience.

 On this occasion, we give you 6 tips for travelers that will come in handy if you are planning to visit Cape Verde, although they are also valid for any other destination.

-1. Be well informed about the weather to avoid wearing unnecessary clothing.
+1. Be well-informed about the weather to avoid bringing unnecessary clothing.

-You’ve probably caught yourself, on more than one occasion, filling your luggage with “just in case” items.
+You’ve probably caught yourself packing your luggage with “just in case” items on more than one occasion.
 It’s good to be proactive, but if you’re traveling during the dry season, why pack a raincoat?
 Temperatures in Cape Verde range from 24 to 30ºC during the day, while at night they can drop to 18ºC.
 The rainy season runs from August to October in the archipelago, so keep this in mind.

 2. Check that your passport is valid.

-It doesn’t matter if you have booked every last excursion and have everything organized down to the last detail, if your passport has expired.
-What’s more, even if it is still a few months away from expiring, remember that there are countries that only allow access with a passport that is at least six months valid.
-Of course, find out if you need visas and try to control the processing times.
+Even if you have booked every single outing and have everything organized down to the last detail, if your passport has expired it’s pointless.
+What’s more, although it may be a few months away from expiring, remember that there are countries that only allow access with a passport that is at least six months valid.
+To be sure, find out if you need visas and try to anticipate processing times.

 Although you may be tempted to exchange cash at the airport of departure, it is much better to do so at the airport of destination, as the exchange rate will be much more favorable.
 In the case of Cape Verde, fortunately most hotels and restaurants on the islands of Sal and Boavista accept card payment.

-4. Do not hesitate to go to a specialized agency.
+4. Do not hesitate to use a specialist agency.

-There are destinations where tourist information is not abundant and, therefore, it could be more complex the search or booking of transfers, accommodation, excursions, etc..
-In this case, it is advisable to put yourself in the hands of a specialized agency that is responsible for making a trip tailored to the visitor, exactly as if he did it himself, but without worries.
+There are destinations where tourist information is not abundant and, therefore, it can be more complex when it comes to searching for or booking transfers, accommodation, excursions, etc..
+In this case, it is advisable to put yourself in the hands of a specialist agency that is responsible for making a trip tailored to the visitor, exactly as if handled personally – but without the worry.
 If you are going to travel to Cape Verde, contact us and we will tell you how we can help you.

 5. Be interested in local culture and customs.

-Getting to know a country does not only mean visiting the cities, villages or the most representative places.
-Getting to know its people, tasting its gastronomy, eating in less touristic establishments, sleeping in local accommodations… All these small gestures will contribute to make the trip more enriching and complete, to soak up your new destination, to broaden your vision and, above all, you will be helping the local economy.
+Getting to know a country does not only mean visiting its cities, villages or its most signature places.
+Interacting with the people, tasting the local cuisine, eating in less touristic establishments, sleeping in local accommodation… All these small gestures contribute to making the trip more enriching and complete.
+You will soak up your new destination, broaden your perspectives and, above all, you will help the local economy.

-Travel is a sum of images, moments and experiences.
-In addition to collecting images of idyllic landscapes, either in your memory or in your camera, try to make a difference in each trip.
-This is only possible by having unrepeatable experiences.
+Travel is a array of images, moments and experiences.
+In addition to collecting images of idyllic landscapes, either in your memory or on your camera, try to make each trip different.
+This is only possible by having one-of-a-kind experiences.

 In Cape Verde, for example, you can take advantage of its variety of ecosystems to experience unique moments.
 In the archipelago you can swim in turquoise waters, accompany local fishermen, watch turtles, trek among volcanoes or go horseback riding.